paperbenni/paperbenni.github.io/content/posts/instantarch_rewrite.md

 showToc: true
 ---

-This is writtrn on my phone, really quick, dirty thoughts
+This is written on my phone, really quick, dirty thoughts